bouwe77/react-testing-library-101/README.md

 - `getBy` queries

   - Getting elements
-  - Implicit expectation: Throws when not found
+  - Implicit expectation: Throws when element not found

 - User events

   - Asynchronous events with `userEvent`
-  - Synchronous events
+  - Synchronous events on elements, e.g. `element.click`

 - `findBy` queries

   - For getting elements asynchronously
   - Use when you need to wait for a promise or rerender
+  - Implicit expectation: Throws when element not found

 - `queryBy` queries